Azure/fta-postmigrationtasks/README.md

 # Post-Migration Tasks for Azure

-This workbook provides a comprehensive guide on essential post-migration tasks after migrating to Azure.
+This repository provides a comprehensive guide on essential post-migration tasks after migrating to Azure.
 It offers vital insights into ensuring the security, resilience, and optimal performance of your migrated resources.

 ## Workbook